williamtroup/Heat.js/docs/binding/CUSTOM_TRIGGERS.md

 ## For Year Selections:

 ### options.onBackYear( *year* ):
-Fires when the year is moved back one.
+Fires when the year is moved back.
 <br>
 ***Parameter:*** year: '*number*' - The year that is now being viewed.

 ### options.onNextYear( *year* ):
-Fires when the year is moved forward one.
+Fires when the year is moved forward.
 <br>
 ***Parameter:*** year: '*number*' - The year that is now being viewed.
 <br>